tdworowy/CV/cv.md

 #### Responsibilities:

 * Functional exploratory testing
-* Test automation with selenium webdriver (Java and JUnit)
+* Test automation written in Java using selenium webdriver and JUnit
-* Automation of rest API tests in Java
+* Automation of rest API tests written in Java
 * Performance and load tests using Jmeter and Java framework

 **Tools used**: Selenium webdriver, Jmeter, Docker, Jenkins, Git, Jira, TestLink, SQL